 Click here (opens in a new tab) to view/animate a vertical cross-section.

 CFSv2 1.0° 10 hPa 60°N [U] bias-corrected ensemble plume

-This is produced by taking the 4-member ensembles from 00, 06, 12 and 18Z yesterday and combining into a 16-member ensemble, out to 45 days.
-The bias is calculated as the difference between the 1999-2009 hindcasts (available from the S2S database) and ERA-Interim reanalysis.
-The CFSv2 has a significant bias toward a weak vortex, especially for forecasts launched in early winter, so accounting for this drift is necessary.
+This is produced following the archiving style used in the S2S database, i.e. today’s 00Z initialisations are combined with the 06, 12, and 18Z initialisations from yesterday to create a time-lagged 16-member ensemble, out to 44 days.
+The bias is calculated as the difference between the 1999-2010 hindcasts and ERA-Interim reanalysis.
+The CFSv2 has a significant bias toward a weak vortex (shown here as a function of launch date), especially for forecasts launched in early winter, so accounting for this drift is necessary.